bojrodev/Webui-Forge-Pwa-WebApp/README.md

 The default interface for Stable Diffusion is designed for desktop mouse usage and does not scale well to mobile screens.
 Additionally, managing server-side files from a phone is typically impossible due to browser sandboxing security.

 ## ⛈ The Solution
-I built a "Vanilla" JavaScript application that interfaces with the Stable Diffusion API.
+We built a "Vanilla" JavaScript application that interfaces with the Stable Diffusion API.
 It features:
 * **Mobile-First Design:** A responsive, dark-mode UI optimized for touch.
 * **Python Sidecar:** A custom Python script (`vae_sidecar.py`) that bridges the browser's security sandbox, allowing the web app to scan and list files on the host PC's hard drive.
 * **Flux Support:** Still none!
 Working on it.
-* * **SDXL Support:** Supported!
+* **SDXL Support:** Supported!
 * **PWA Capable:** Can be installed natively on Android/iOS home screens.

 ## 🛠️ Tech Stack